JAlcocerT/Linux/content/docs/Linux_&_Cloud/selfhosting.md

 {{< /tabs >}}

-You can also try with
+You can also try with [Python Venvs or Conda](https://jalcocert.github.io/JAlcocerT/useful-python-stuff/):

 ```sh
 python -m venv your-env #(create a virtual environment)